ahh1539/WebCheckers/docs/DesignDoc.md

 ### Model Tier
 > _Our Model tier is the meat of this project.
-It includes ten classes.
+It includes eleven classes.
 Boardview is what actually displays and puts together the board it puts both the spaces and pieces into the gameboard effectively making the board which the player sees.
+Color is an enumeration class that is used when instantiating a color for both Players and Pieces.
 Game requires two players to instantiate Game holds all of the information pertaining to the game, it holds the two players and their colors it is also where a loser and winner are declared.
 KingPiece changes a piece to the status of a king piece, it enables that piece to have more functionality over other pieces in the game.
 Message is used for return types inside of the UI tier when sending Json information.
 It requires a Type (error or info) and a string identifying what was happening Move controls the movement of the various pieces in the gameboard.
 It has a